statisticspoland/sdg-indicators-pl/en/o_sdg.md

 </p>
 <div class="collapse" id="collapseExample9">
   <div class="card card-body">
+	<p style="margin-bottom: 5px;margin-top: 0px;"><a target="_blank" title="Read a publication Sustainable development in the European Union – Overview of progress towards the SDGs in an EU context (2024)" href="https://ec.europa.eu/eurostat/documents/4031688/19398139/KS-05-24-072-EN-N.pdf/021a09dd-277d-87d1-e347-867f0263ab59?version=1.1&t=1718618520865">Sustainable development in the European Union – Overview of progress towards the SDGs in an EU context - 2024 edition</a></p>
-	<p style="margin-bottom: 5px;margin-top: 0px;"><a target="_blank" title="Read a publication Sustainable development in the European Union – Overview of progress towards the SDGs in an EU context (2023)" href="https://ec.europa.eu/eurostat/documents/7870049/16817926/KS-05-23-188-EN-N.pdf/3b2ee0b2-5bc8-d139-ed93-af99827dc50a?version=2.0&t=1688373164670">Sustainable development in the European Union – Overview of progress towards the SDGs in an EU context - 2023 edition</a></p>
+	<p style="margin-bottom: 5px;margin-top: 5px;"><a target="_blank" title="Read a publication Sustainable development in the European Union – Overview of progress towards the SDGs in an EU context (2023)" href="https://ec.europa.eu/eurostat/documents/7870049/16817926/KS-05-23-188-EN-N.pdf/3b2ee0b2-5bc8-d139-ed93-af99827dc50a?version=2.0&t=1688373164670">Sustainable development in the European Union – Overview of progress towards the SDGs in an EU context - 2023 edition</a></p>
 	<p style="margin-bottom: 5px;margin-top: 5px;"><a target="_blank" title="Read a publication Sustainable development in the European Union – Overview of progress towards the SDGs in an EU context (2022)" href="https://ec.europa.eu/eurostat/documents/4031688/14665125/KS-06-22-017-EN-N.pdf/8febd4ca-49e4-abd3-23ca-76c48eb4b4e6?t=1653033908879">Sustainable development in the European Union – Overview of progress towards the SDGs in an EU context - 2022 edition</a></p>
 	<p style="margin-bottom: 5px;margin-top: 5px;"><a target="_blank" title="Read a publication Sustainable development in the European Union – Overview of progress towards the SDGs in an EU context (2021)" href="https://ec.europa.eu/eurostat/documents/4031688/12878925/KS-03-21-097-EN-N.pdf/c7d90bf7-c3ae-00b5-7804-80526931036b?t=1623827181153">Sustainable development in the European Union – Overview of progress towards the SDGs in an EU context - 2021 edition</a></p>
 	<p style="margin-bottom: 5px;margin-top: 5px;"><a target="_blank" title="Read a publication Sustainable development in the European Union – Overview of progress towards the SDGs in an EU context (2020)" href="https://ec.europa.eu/eurostat/documents/4031688/11010788/KS-01-20-192-EN-N.pdf/ae63aff0-a6f3-1d47-da83-c6886b9daaab">Sustainable development in the European Union – Overview of progress towards the SDGs in an EU context - 2020 edition</a></p>